alphasights/sneakers_handlers/README.md

 ## Usage

-The gem introduces two handlers you can use as part of your sneaker workers: `SneakersHandlers::DeadLetter` and `SneakersHandlers::RetryHandler`
+The gem introduces two handlers you can use as part of your sneaker workers: `SneakersHandlers::DeadLetterHandler` and `SneakersHandlers::RetryHandler`

 ## Using the `SneakersHandlers::RetryHandler` handler